rnietoe/Training/docs/AWS/07-Architecture.md

 !!!error "the error "you must use a fully formed launch template" means the launch template is missing some information"

 !!!error "a second error can be not having enough permssions to launch EC2 instances..."

+The instance launched from the oldest launch configuration will be terminated first using the Default Termination Policy